Reliable Deck Repairs for Hindes Homes

 Can you repair a deck without a permit?

-To avoid problems, we check with the local permitting office before starting.
+For peace of mind, we confirm requirements with your municipality in advance.
 At San Antonio Deck and Fence Works, we’ll walk you through the permit process and identify which tasks need approval.

 Where do deck boards often rot first?